-2.6 Sampling Technique and Procedure
+2.5 Sampling Technique and Procedure

 The sampling technique adopted was stratified random sampling method.
-This technique is good for the objectives because stratification reduces sampling variability, especially when the strata created are nomogenous than the population as a whole [15].
-Stratified random samplings are particularly good representative of the population [16].
-For the purpose of the study, the decision to administer [400] questionnaires was made giving a sampling fraction of 0.025.
 Eight Faculties of the University of Abuja were randomly selected.
-These were: Faculties of Agriculture (1,850), Arts (2,550), Education (1,600), Management Sciences (3,650), Science (1,490), Social Sciences (2,840), Law (1,280) and Veterinary Medicine (920).
-Samples were taken from each faculty as follows: Agriculture (46), Arts (64), Education (40), Management Sciences (91), Sciences (37), Social Sciences (71), Law (32) and Veterinary Medicine (23).
+These were: Faculties of Agriculture (1,850), Arts (2,550), Education (1,600), Management Sciences (3,650), Natural Science (1,490), Social Sciences (2,840), Law (1,280) and Veterinary Medicine (920).
+Samples were taken from each faculty as follows: Agriculture (46), Arts (64), Education (40), Management Sciences (91), Natural Sciences (37), Social Sciences (71), Law (32) and Veterinary Medicine (23).
 A total of 405 questionnaires were then administered in all the faculties.
 Random sampling was used to select departments and levels for administration of data instrument.
 The following departments were utilized: Agricultural Economics, English, History, Theatre Arts, Environmental Science Education, Social Studies, Public Administration, Accounting, Physics, Biological Sciences, Sociology, Political Science, Public and International Law and Veterinary Medicine.

-The questionnaire was administered to students of the selected faculties.
-Medical students were excluded from the study because their training includes the sought of information and also to avoid bias that could arise from their knowledge about the subject matter.
+Medical students were excluded from the study because by virtue of their training, they have more knowledge of the subject matter and also to avoid any bias that could arise from such knowledge.
 Simple random sampling method was used to select participants.